 Why we chose machine learning for this use case After studying the readahead problem, we wanted to explore whether machine learning would be suitable for solving this problem or whether more traditional heuristics could still work.
 Therefore, while extracting features from collected traces, we visualized the features to investigate what type of patterns and clusters the data has.
-Figure 5.4 shows a t-SNE [184] visualization of normalized features that are generated from both NVMe-SSD and SATA-SSD traces. t-SNE is a visualization technique that applies dimension reduction and is often used for representing high-dimensional data and cluster identification.
+Figure 5.4 shows a t-SNE [201] visualization of normalized features that are generated from both NVMe-SSD and SATA-SSD traces. t-SNE is a visualization technique that applies dimension reduction and is often used for representing high-dimensional data and cluster identification.
 We can observe that sequential and random workloads are somewhat separated; alas, data points from the same workload type are distributed over multiple clusters, overlapping clusters of other types.
 Worse, random workloads' clusters overlap with some sequential workloads' clusters, because RocksDB's warm-up phases involve mostly sequential accesses-another source of dynamism.
 All these findings strongly suggest that workload classification for the readahead problem would be fairly challenging using traditional heuristics.
 Hence, we felt motivated to explore ML solutions to solving the readahead problem.

 Building neural network model We modeled the readahead problem as a classification problem and designed a neural network with three linear layers (with hidden layer sizes of 5 and 15), using sigmoid non-linearities in between layers, and with a cross-entropy loss method as the loss function.
-We used an SGD optimizer [152, 103], and set a learning rate of 0.01 and a momentum of 0.99 after trying different values; all these values are common in the literature [20].
-We also used Tune [122] to optimize the learning rate and momentum.
-Our read-ahead neural network trains on the aforementioned input data and predicts the workload type.
+We used an SGD optimizer [109, 163], and set a learning rate of 0.01 and a momentum of 0.99 after trying different values; all these values are common in the literature [22].
+We also used Tune [128] to optimize the learning rate and momentum.
+We approached the readahead problem by modeling it as a regression problem.
+Due to the large search space for readahead sizes, we could reach a similar prediction accuracy only with large regression models.
+Thus, the large regression model for the readahead problem has higher computational and memory overheads, which conflicted with our desire and vision of designing efficient machine learning approaches for storage systems.
+Our readahead neural network trains on the aforementioned input data and predicts the workload type.
 We trained on the following four types of RocksDB workloads on NVMe-SSD because they provide a diverse combination of random and sequential operations: (i) readrandom, (ii) readseq, (iii) readrandomwriterandom, and (iv) readreverse.
 Class frequencies were close, suggesting that classification accuracy is a good metric to evaluate the performance, with the least frequent class being 21.4% and most frequent class being 28.8%.